WEEE-Open/sso/README.md

 The 389DS setup is almost the same as in the [Multi-master with 2 masters](https://github.com/lvps/389ds-examples/#multi-master-with-2-masters) example from another one of our repos, so follow these instructions to start replication manually.
-More precisely, `nsds5ReplicaEnabled` is already `on` but you will need to perform a total reinit with `nsds5BeginReplicaRefresh: start`, just follow the readme.
+More precisely, `nsds5ReplicaEnabled` is already `on` but you will need to perform a total reinit with `nsds5BeginReplicaRefresh: start` on mm1, just follow the readme.
 It also contains some details on how the servers and TLS are configured.

-The Keycloak part right now is a mess and I'm changing half of it every other day, so there's no point in describing it right now, just look at keycloak.yml.

 ## License